Analysis: South African mining grapples with decline of union NUM

 That reputation, and with it the stability it brought to the volatile world of the mines, is now being read the last rites.

 “RIP NUM.
-Cause of death: corruption” read one of the placards waved by the strikers protesting last month on a rocky outcrop near a mine owned by Anglo American Platinum (Amplats) (AMSJ.J), the world’s largest producer of the precious metal.
+Cause of death: corruption” read one of the placards waved by the strikers protesting last month on a rocky outcrop near a mine owned by Anglo American Platinum (Amplats), the world’s largest producer of the precious metal.

 “NUM must die, NUM must die,” the men chanted before turning their ire on President Jacob Zuma, condemned because of the ANC’s ties with South Africa’s major unions.